Datata1/moebius_timer/README.md

 Full example: \
 https://47235-3000.2.codesphere.com?endDate=2024-01-01+00:00:00&debug=true&timezone=America/New_York

+## Known Bugs

+- NTPJS sometimes creates a wrong offset of up to three seconds.
+  - Clearing the localStorage (or complete cache) solves the issue

 ## Synchronization

 The current date-time is synchronized before the timer starts using [nptjs.org](https://www.ntpjs.org/) against trusted servers. \